H.E.R. – Meaning Behind « I Used To Know H.E.R. »

 And what I loved most she had so much soul

-In our previous review about her songs Focus, Every Kind Of Way and Avenue, we compared her craft to a modern time Miseducation of Lauryn Hill.
-And here she is, August 3rd, 2018 with a track tribute to the ex-member of the Fugees.
+In our previous review about her songs Focus, Every Kind Of Way and Avenue, we compared her craft to a modern day Miseducation of Lauryn Hill.
+And there she goes, blessing us on this August 3rd, 2018, with a tribute to the ex-member of the Fugees.

 Co-written with Ms Lauryn Hill, herself, this tribute to Lost Ones is one of the most meaningful songs in her project, titled I Used To Know Her.

-That way, here, with the rap song Lost Souls, H.E.R. does not only mean Having Everything Revealed, but also Hip Hop in its Essence is Real as Common used to rap, back in the days.
+That’s why, along with Lost Souls, we can understand that the acronym H.E.R. does not only stands for Having Everything Revealed, but also Hip Hop in its Essence is Real as Common used to rap, back in the days.

-Actually, among these problems identified in the music industry, she addresses feminism, materialism, integrity, fame, leadership, fake friends, honesty and self-confidence.
+Actually, among such problems identified in the music industry, she addresses feminism, materialism, integrity, fame, leadership, fake friends, honesty and self-confidence.

 Throughout her songwriting, lyrics recall songs from Alicia Keys, Kanye West and of course Lauryn Hill.